DNNCommunity/DNNDocs/content/tutorials/extensions/dnn-manifest-schema/index.md

 *   [`Cleanup`](https://www.dnnsoftware.com/wiki/cleanup-component).
 List of files that must be deleted during installation or upgrade of the package.

-    You can list the files individually in the manifest.
+    - You can list the files individually in the manifest.
+	- You can also remove folders.
+These have to be empty, so you need to remove the files first.

     ```